University of Minnesota fraternities and sororities: Building Fraternity Row

 These and many other Minnesota chapterhouses exhibit exceptional elements of their architectural styles.
-The owners, often the same entities that built these homes, have maintained them in spite of age, sometimes hard use, and the financial strain of student organizations that can ebb and flow in popularity.
+The owners, often the same entities that built these homes, have maintained them despite age, sometimes hard use, and the financial strain of student organizations that can ebb and flow in popularity.
 Addresses may be found in the footnotes for these chapters, where they are listed below.
 Most style descriptions courtesy of the referenced Architecture Minnesota article.